 Deputations were heard at the Agenda Briefing of 19 May 2015.

-A special 'Request for Deputation' submission has been accepted from Tom Hockley of Allerding & Associates in relation to Item 10.0.1 - Canning Bridge Structure Plan - Endorsement.
-The Deputation will provide a overview of planning provisions relating to the Mt Henry Tavern.
+However, a special 'Request for Deputation' submission was accepted and heard by Council from Tom Hockey of Allerding & Associates in relation to Agenda Item 10.0.1 - Canning Bridge Structure Plan - Endorsement.